Before the Fair

 Information about events that the AA&CC organizes will be posted on the AA&CC website and in the Career Learning Networking (CLN).
 The following is a schedule of when our largest events are typically held:

-Learn about the many opportunities available on campus for students including volunteer, work-study and other paid positions.
+Learn about the many opportunities available on campus for students including volunteer, work-study and other paid positions as well as with local non-profit organizations

 - Career Information Days – late September (at St. George campus)